 The brainchild of Phill Lewis, chef and co-owner of Dusty Knuckle Pizza and with Simon Thomas (previously of Street Food Circus), ‘Bite’ was inspired by Phill’s recent trip to the Dit’Unto Food Festival in Italy.

-Badged as ‘The Art and Craft of Food’, this one-day festival has been on my (and based on the significant crowd it pulled, a fair few others) summer ‘hit list’ since it was announced back in May.
-A unique dining experience, the concept and plan for the day was simple – certainly in my case anyway, Basically, purchase a shed load of stickers for £3 each, and hand them over in exchange for some of the most delicious and innovative street food dishes you can imagine.
+Badged as ‘The Art and Craft of Food’, this one-day festival has been on my, and based on the significant crowd it pulled – a fair few others, summer ‘hit list’ since it was announced back in May.
+A unique dining experience, the concept and my plan for the day was simple.
+Basically, purchase a shed load of stickers for £3 each, and hand them over in exchange for some of the most delicious and innovative street food dishes you can imagine.
 Reflecting different cuisines, cooking styles, the individual Chefs and their restaurants, and with an admin’s dream tick sheet in hand; my self-imposed mission ‘should I have chosen to accept it’, was to sample all of the delights on offer in an afternoon.

-Cue, the theme tune…*just to clarify the Mission Impossible track, and not Benny Hill, and take a look at how well (debatable!)
-I did below:
+Cue, the theme tune – just to clarify the Mission Impossible track, and not Benny Hill, and take a look at how debatably well I did below:

 Jamie O Leary, JOLS Restaurant | Cornish crab porridge

 Tom Furlong & Gwyn Myring, Milkwood Restaurant | Lambs tongue with leeks and laverbread

 Tommy Heaney, Heaney’s Restaurant | Jersey royal cooked over embers, buttermilk, smoked seeds, pickled mussels